bigxixi/SaveFrameAsPNG-Plus/README.md

 # Known issues
 1. Only tested on Mac OS 10.11.5 with `AE CC 13.2` and One of my frends help test an early veision on Windows 10 with AE CC 2014, but I'm not sure if the latest one works on that.
-2. Sometimes the script might capture wrong images.Rerun the script to fiexd that.
+2. Sometimes the script might capture wrong images.Rerun the script to fiexd that.<br>
-3. If you open a new file in AE, you have to rerun the script.
+<del>3.
+If you open a new file in AE, you have to rerun the script.</del>